SumptaOj/rabbitmq-docker/README.md

 ## Note

-Replace /path/to/producer.py in producer.py with the actual path to the respective Python script.

 To stop the containers, press 'Ctrl+C' in the terminal where the Docker Compose is running.

 To remove the Docker containers and images created by Docker Compose, run the following command: